 Whether you’re a dedicated cyclist or not, indoor cycling classes have plenty to offer for everyone.
 For the casual cyclist who’s looking to do some cardio work, you’ll be hard pressed to find a more intense—or fun—workout .
 It’s especially beneficial if you have bad knees or are nursing an injury, since cycling is a no-impact sport.
 For cyclists, indoor training classes are an excellent way to improve power and stamina, as well as a fun group event that can spice up your training and help pass the winter months.

 Some Performance Bicycle stores host free weekly indoor training classes.
-After business hours, the store staff will set up stationary trainers for everyone who shows up for a fun, indoor group ride.
-All you need is yourself and your bike, and the store staff will take care of the rest.
+After business hours, the store staff will help you set up your stationary trainer for a fun, indoor group ride.
+All you need is yourself, your bike, and a trainer – the store staff will take care of the rest.
 If you’d like to know more, you can contact your local Performance store for more details.
 If you’re a member of a gym, they may also offer indoor cycling classes (sometimes called Spin ® classes) in special studios equipped with stationary bikes.
 Sometimes they may feature coaches that you push you to ride harder, local DJ sets, or movies.
 But as with any exercise activity, showing up ready with the right equipment will enhance your experience.

 While technically you could jump into any indoor cycling class with standard running apparel and shoes, a few small upgrades will help you get the most out of your experience.
 Two things in particular will really boost your experience – cycling shoes, and cycling shorts.